 TABLE L-4 Consultations Between the FERC Staff and Representatives of Indian Tribes Regarding Docket Nos.
-CP17-494-00 and CP17-495-000 Action Date Accession No. Content/Responses/Comments Burns Paiute Trib e Email from FERC staff to Tribe May 9, 2017 N/A Invitation to participate in telephone conference about the Projects.
-FERC Notice of Intent (NOI) June 9, 2017 20170609-3031 NOI requested comments about the Projects.
-FERC letter to Tribe April 4, 2018 20180404-3065 Letter requested comments about the Projects and information about sites important to the Tribe.
-Cor federated Tribes of C oos, Lower Umpqua a and Siuslaw Indians (CTCLUSI) Letter from CTCLUSI to FERC November 6, 2016 20161108-5015 (Docket No. CP13- 483) Tribes requested termination of 2011 Memorandum of Agreement (MOA) for Docket Nos.
+CP17-494-00 and CP17-495-000 Action Date Accession No. Content/Responses/Comments Burns Paiute Tribe e Email from FERC staff to Tribe May 9, 2017 N/A Invitation to participate in telephone conference about the Project.
+FERC NOI June 9, 2017 20170609-3031 NOI requested comments about the Project.
+FERC letter to Tribe April 4, 2018 20180404-3065 Letter requested comments about the Project and information about sites important to the Tribe.
+Confe derated Tribes of the Lower Umpqua, Coos , and Siuslaw Indians (CTCLUSI) Letter from CTCLUSI to FERC November 6, 2016 20161108-5015 (Docket No. CP13- 483) CTCLUSI requested termination of 2011 MOA for Docket Nos.
 CP07-441 and -444.
 Email from FERC staff to CTCLUSI December 12, 2016 N/A Advanced 30-day notice that FERC intends to terminate the 2011 MOA for Docket Nos.
 CP07-441 and 444.
-Email from representative of the CTCLUSI to FERC staff January 9, 2017 N/A Tribes support termination of the 2011 MOA.
-FERC staff met with CTCLUSI representatives March 22, 2017 20170331-4009 Introduced the newly proposed Projects and discussed role of the Tribes in the environmental review process Email from CTCLUSI representative to FERC staff March 23, 2017 N/A Tribes requested cooperating status.
-Tribes prefers that FERC produce a new environmental impact statement (EIS) for the new Projects, and not issue a supplemental EIS.
-Tribes should be invited to sign a new MOA produced in the future for the new Projects.
-Email from FERC staff to CTCLUSI May 9, 2017 N/A Invitation to participate in telephone conference about the Projects.
-Telephone Conference between FERC staff and CTCLUSI representatives May 31, 2017 20170717-4005 Discussion about the Projects FERC NOI June 9, 2017 20170609-3031 NOI requested comments about the Projects.
-FERC staff met with CTCLUSI representatives June 28, 2017 20170717-4020 Tribes described TCP for the Coos Bay estuary, raised concerns about impacts on ancestral sites, and about geotechnical testing at terminal.
-CTCLUSI leaders met with FERC Chair in Washington DC - - - Letter from CTCLUSI to FERC July 10, 2017 20170711-5074 Scoping comments, addressed tribal history, hunting-fishing-gathering rights, property rights and Indian Trust Assets, cooperating agency status, consideration of alternatives, health concerns, and cultural resources.
+Email from representative of the CTCLUSI to FERC staff January 9, 2017 N/A CTCLUSI support termination of the 2011 MOA.
+FERC staff met with CTCLUSI representatives March 22, 2017 20170331-4009 Introduced the Project and discussed role of the CTCLUSI in the environmental review process Email from CTCLUSI representative to FERC staff March 23, 2017 N/A CTCLUSI requested cooperating status.
+CTCLUSI prefer that FERC produce a new EIS for the new Project, and not issue a supplemental EIS.
+CTCLUSI should be invited to sign a new MOA produced in the future for the new Project.
+Email from FERC staff to CTCLUSI May 9, 2017 N/A Invitation to participate in telephone conference about the Project.
+Telephone Conference between FERC staff and CTCLUSI representatives May 31, 2017 20170717-4005 Discussion about the Project FERC NOI June 9, 2017 20170609-3031 NOI requested comments about the Project.
+CTCLUSI responded to the NOI on July 10, 2017 (see below).
+FERC staff met with CTCLUSI representatives June 28, 2017 20170717-4020 CTCLUSI described Traditional Cultural Properties (TCP) at geographic Jordan Cove, concerns about impacts on ancestral sites and about geotechnical testing at terminal.
+CTCLUSI leaders met with FERC Chair in Washington DC UNKNOWN TBD UNKNOWN Letter from CTCLUSI to FERC July 10, 2017 20170711-5074 Scoping comments, on tribal history, hunting-fishing- gathering rights, property rights and Indian Trust Assets, cooperating agency status, consideration of alternatives, health concerns, and cultural resources.